-I kinda celebrated my 30th birthday, all by myself.
+I kinda celebrated my 30th birthday, a couple weeks ago, all by myself.
 It was a work day, I wasn’t working, hence I had to spend my day alone, before Fafa joined at night.
 And I was totally fine with it.

 First stop was Plaza Singapura, my favorite mall in Singapore.
 It was the first mall, I ever visited in Singapore and later became the one I frequented the most.
 Having had so many memories in it, I was kinda attached to it and since I was going to leave Singapore soon, I wanted to say my proper goodbye to this dear mall.
 Also, because it’s where Tim Ho Wan, my favorite Dim Sum restaurant, was located.
 I queued, ordered the bun, the porridge and the dessert, said my grace and polished it off.
 Yum!